leenacl/FARFormer/README.md

 ---

-*This repository will be updated once the paper is accepted.*
+*This repository will be updated upon paper acceptance.*